MdMirzaShihab/aaroth-fresh-frontend/guide.md

 **Prompt to use with Claude Code:**
 ```
-Implement the complete authentication system for Aaroth Fresh following the phone-based authentication from api-integration.md:
+Implement the complete authentication system for Aaroth Fresh following the phone-based authentication from api-integration-guide.md and api-endpoints.md:

 1. Create Redux auth slice with RTK Query mutations (login, register, logout)
 2. Build LoginForm and RegisterForm components using React Hook Form with custom validation